Marguerite Young: Works

 Young's first book of poetry, Prismatic Ground, was published in 1937, while she was teaching English at Shortridge High School in Indianapolis.
 In that same year, she visited the commune of New Harmony, Indiana, where her mother and stepfather resided.

 After her MA, she taught at an Indianapolis high school and at the University of Iowa.

 In 1943, she moved to New York, where she became known for her works Moderate Fable (1944) and Angel in the Forest (1945).

 She relocated to New Harmony and spent seven years there, beginning work on Angel in the Forest, a study of utopian concepts and communities, at the same time producing Moderate Fable (1944), which won the poetry prize from the National Academy of Arts and Letters.
 Angel in the Forest appeared in 1945 and was well received, winning Guggenheim and Newberry Library awards.

 Over the next fifty years, while maintaining an address in New York City's Greenwich Village, Young traveled extensively and was part of a wide literary circle that included Mari Sandoz, Richard Wright, Anaïs Nin, Flannery O'Connor, Marianne Hauser and Allen Tate, with whom she had an affair.
-She also had a complex friendship with Carson McCullers and Truman Capote.
-She wrote articles, poetry, and book reviews while also teaching creative writing at various venues, including the New School for Social Research, Fordham University, and the Iowa Writers' Workshop.

-In 1944, Scribners commissioned her to write a new work, ultimately published as the epic novel Miss MacIntosh, My Darling (1965).
+She also had a complex friendship with Carson McCullers and Truman Capote, with whom she published in the international literary magazine Botteghe Oscure, edited by Princess Marguerite Chapin Caetini.
+She wrote articles, poetry, and book reviews while also teaching creative writing at various venues, including the New School for Social Research, Fordham University, and the Iowa Writers' Workshop.In 1944, Scribners commissioned her to write a new work, ultimately published as the epic novel Miss MacIntosh, My Darling (1965).
 Although she had intended to take just two years, she did not finish her novel until 1963.
 Young described it as "an exploration of the illusions, hallucinations, errors of judgment in individual lives, the central scene of the novel being an opium addict's paradise."
 Anaïs Nin, in The Novel of the Future, calls it "an epic American novel written in a poetic style."
 Miss MacIntosh, My Darling was not well received critically but developed a cult following.